katlass/Space-Optimized-Computer-Vision/README.md

-# Weight Pruning and Distributed DL for Space Efficiency with TensorFlow Lite: Deep Learning for Computer Vision
+# Weight Pruning and Distributed DL for Space Efficiency with TensorFlow Lite

 **A description of the project**  <br>
 We develop a space optimized CNN for image classification through synchronous distributed training, weight pruning, and quantization in Vertex AI on Google Cloud Platform.